-- P&T committees will include at least three tenured faculty for all promotion and tenure reviews, and continuing status committees should include at least three academic professionals with continuing status for all CS&P reviews. - All department heads, committee members and external reviewers must have a rank superior to the candidate.
-When reviewing associate candidates for promotion to full, committee members and reviewers must be full professors or a full continuing-status professional. - In appointing departmental committees, consideration should be given to candidates' involvement in GIDPs and other interdisciplinary units.
-When that involvement is significant, an outside faculty should be appointed to the committee. - Committee members or administrators who have coauthored substantial publications or grants with a candidate within the last five years should recuse themselves to avoid raising questions about the independence of reviews. - Individuals who serve concurrently on departmental, college, and/or University committees must recuse themselves from voting on any case they provided a vote in an earlier committee. - Review committees' assessments are to be independent of the administrators whom they advise.
+- P&T committees will include at least three tenured faculty for all promotion and tenure reviews, and Continuing Status committees should include at least three academic professionals with Continuing Status for all CS&P reviews. - All department heads, committee members and external reviewers must have a rank superior to the candidate.
+When reviewing associate candidates for promotion to full, committee members and reviewers must be full professors or a full Continuing Status professional. - In appointing departmental committees, consideration should be given to a candidate's involvement in GIDPs and other interdisciplinary units.
+When that involvement is significant, an outside faculty should be appointed to the committee. - Committee members or administrators who have coauthored substantial publications or grants with a candidate within the last five years should recuse themselves to avoid raising questions about the independence of reviews. - Individuals who serve concurrently on departmental, college, and/or university committees must recuse themselves from voting on any case in which they previously voted at an earlier committee level. - Review committees' assessments are to be independent of the administrators whom they advise.
 Standing committees normally will meet without the administrator whom they advise, as noted in UHAP 3.3.02 for P&T and 4A.3.02A for CS. - While not required, it is recommended that the Chair of the Peer Review Committees encourage members to sign and provide this Confidentiality Agreement that will be kept by the Chair of the Committee until the end of the promotion cycle.